dtzSiFive/firrtl-spec/spec.md

 Reference types can only appear in a limited number of locations, and are unsupported unless explicitly indicated otherwise.
 They cannot be connected to or from.
+-->

-Reference ports are not expected to be synthesizable and must not appear anywhere in the compiled design.
+Reference ports are not expected to be synthesizable and are expected to be absent from the signature of the modules in the compiled design.

 There are two reference types, `Probe`{.firrtl} and `RWProbe`{.firrtl}, described below.
 These are used for indirect access to `probe`{.firrtl} and